-Øster Farimagsgade 5, Postboks 2099, 1014 København K, CSS - Bygning 18, Opgang E, Building: 18.0.27
+Øster Farimagsgade 5, Postboks 2099, 1014 København K, CSS - Bygning 16, Building: 16.1.39

-My sociological research contributions are concerned with the practices of dominant social classes – and how institutions and processes of internationalisation mediate the desires and social relations fostered by these highly-resources groups across different spaces.
+My sociological research contributions are concerned with the practices of dominant social classes – and how institutions and processes of internationalisation mediate the desires and social relations fostered by these highly-resourced groups across different spaces.

 Primary fields of research